- Dinner and a show

 Tokyo, which translates as 'eastern capital', first became a significant town in the early 17th century, and by the end of the 18th century was one of the largest cities in the world.
 It became the official capital in 1868, when the Emperor moved here from Kyoto.
 While it may be one of the world’s most modern cities, among the skyscrapers, huge department stores and busy streets you can still find tranquil gardens, historic temples and wooden houses from another era.

-Continue to the Hakone region, which is watched over by the iconic Mount Fuji.
+Continue to the Hakone region (61 miles, 90 minutes), which is watched over by the iconic Mount Fuji.
 Here take a cable car to the summit of Mount Kamiyama.
 Afterwards, continue to Lake Ashi where you board a motor cruiser for a leisurely trip on the water.
 Keep an eye out for the Hakone Sekisho-ato customs post and the red gateway of the Hakone-jinja shrine.

 Visit Matsumoto on an included sightseeing coach tour which calls at Matsumoto Castle, one of the best preserved in Japan.
 Visit the castle's keep on an included trip, and admire the contrasting levels of black and white, with ornate gables, that rise over the moat.
 Ascend the steep staircases inside and you'll be rewarded with excellent views from the higher levels, as long as the weather permits.

-Afterwards, see rural life in Japan as you pass farmers at work in the fields and tea plantations on the final stretch of your journey to Takayama and the comfort of the locally rated 4-star Associa Takayama Resort (4Q), where you’ll spend the next two nights.
+Continue to a miso factory for a tour and a tasting of this essential ingredient in Japanese cuisine.
+After free time for lunch, see rural life in Japan as you pass farmers at work in the fields and tea plantations on the final stretch of your journey to Takayama (142 miles, four hours) and the comfort of the 4-star Associa Takayama Resort (4Q), where you’ll spend the next two nights.
 B, D

 Day 6 Takayama